shayan6/7p-customers/README.md

 - `action=delete_customer`
 - Form data: id

-## License
+## Created by

-This project is licensed under the [MIT License](LICENSE).
+This project is created by Shayan Shaikh.
+Email: shayanshaikh996@gmail.com

----

-Feel free to customize these README files according to your specific project requirements and preferences.